AnonymousArtifact2025/ICSE_Submission/README.md

 We presented all the datasets and prompt designs of ReqCompleter, including the implementation of the prompt functions.
+The folders labeled RQ1 - RQ4 contain the preliminary review and analysis documents for the LLM.
+The final assessment results can be found in the OriginalData Excel spreadsheet.